 Pre-purchase examination – (horse vetting)

 A pre-purchase examination (or vetting as they are commonly known) involves examining the horse to determine its suitability for its intended use.
-This involves observations at rest, in-hand and after strenuous exercise, depending on the stages required.

-There are two types of pre-purchase examination: a 2 stage or a 5 stage.
+We follow the BEVA recommended protocol for the two types of pre-purchase examination: a 2 stage or a 5 stage.
 A 2 stage vetting is a limited examination.
 Therefore we would encourage you to perform a 5 stage exam for complete assessment.
 However, there may be situations where this is not possible, so we can discuss the merits of each depending on your needs.

 The pre-purchase exam involves 5 stages and two extra “optional” procedures that can be performed in either a 2 or 5 stage vetting: flexion test and lungeing on a hard surface.
 A blood sample may be taken for storage (up to 6 months) for possible analysis for substances that may have influenced the horse.